Electrical Safety Tips

 - Flickering or dimming lights can indicate a loose connection, overloaded circuits, improper wiring, or arcing and sparking inside the walls.

-- Hot, discoloured switch plates, cords or plugs, which indicate an overload or product malfunction.
+- Hot, discoloured switch plates, cords or plugs, which indicate an overload or product malfunction and electrical safety hazard.

 - Too many appliances plugged into a single outlet can overload the plug circuit.